SMU-DIGA/matverse_papers/README.md

 Bayesian optimization is applied in chemical synthesis towards the optimization of various organic reactions and is found to outperform scientists in both average optimization efficiency and consistency.

 **Tags:** None

 ---

-## 31. Applied Machine Learning for Developing Next-Generation Functional Materials

-**Authors:** Filip Dinic, Kamalpreet Singh, Tony Dong, Milad Rezazadeh, Zhibo Wang, Ali Khosrozadeh, Tiange Yuan, Oleksandr Voznyy

-**Venue:** Advanced Functional Materials

-**Publication Date:** 2021

-**Volume & Issue:** Volume 31, Issue 51

-**Pages:** 2104195

-**DOI:** 10.1002/adfm.202104195

-**Abstract:**
-Machine learning (ML) is a versatile technique to rapidly and efficiently generate insights from multidimensional data.
-It offers a much-needed avenue to accelerate the exploration and investigation of new materials to address time-sensitive global challenges such as climate change.
-The availability of large datasets in recent years has enabled the development of ML algorithms for various applications including experimental/device optimization and material discovery.
-This perspective provides a summary of the recent applications of ML in material discovery in a range of fields, from optoelectronics to batteries and electrocatalysis, as well as an overview of the methods behind these advances.
-The paper also attempts to summarize some key challenges and trends in current research methodologies.

-**Tags:** batteries, electrocatalysis, machine learning, materials discovery, optoelectronics, solid-state electrolytes

----

-## 30. Digital Transformation in Materials Science: A Paradigm Change in Material's Development

-**Authors:** Julian Kimmig, Stefan Zechel, Ulrich S. Schubert

-**Venue:** Advanced Materials

-**Publication Date:** 2021

-**Volume & Issue:** Volume 33, Issue 8

-**Pages:** 2004940

-**DOI:** 10.1002/adma.202004940

-**Abstract:**
-The ongoing digitalization is rapidly changing and will further revolutionize all parts of life.
-This statement is currently omnipresent in the media as well as in the scientific community; however, the exact consequences of the proceeding digitalization for the field of materials science in general and the way research will be performed in the future are still unclear.
-There are first promising examples featuring the potential to change discovery and development approaches toward new materials.
-Nevertheless, a wide range of open questions have to be solved in order to enable the so-called digital-supported material research.
-The current state-of-the-art, the present and future challenges, as well as the resulting perspectives for materials science are described.

-**Tags:** artificial intelligence, automation, combinatorial science, digital transformation, machine learning

----